April 11, 2022

 2. It’s All About the Journey

 Every organization’s sustainability journey, and thus, its story, is unique.
-That truth should be embraced and reflected within your communications.
+Companies can embrace and reflect that truth within their communications.
 Aligning your reporting to industry frameworks and standards such as the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB) lends credence and uniformity to your efforts, but there is no one-size-fits-all approach.

 There is no shame in not having all the answers in an early report.
-This is a journey and you can talk about that in a thoughtful and measured way.
+Transparency about your priorities, challenges and opportunities is a key first step.
+Talk about your journey in a thoughtful and measured way.
 Being transparent about your areas of challenge – and authentically discussing how you are addressing them – is important.

 3. Develop Metrics, Document Progress

-Sustainability/ESG communications are driven by both storytelling and metrics.
-When sharing data, be sure to give your audience a frame of reference – share where you started, where you’re at today and where you’re striving to be at a defined point in the future.
+Both storytelling and metrics drive ESG/sustainability communications.
+When sharing data, be sure to give your audience a frame of reference – where you started, where you are today and what your goals and targets are for the near term and longer-term.

 It’s never too early or too late to begin sharing (or enhancing) your organization’s sustainability/ESG story.
 The field is constantly evolving, with frameworks and standards regularly updated to reflect current realities.
-Your opportunity may be closer than you think.
+Your opportunity to re-evaluate and enhance your reporting may be closer than you think.

-Inspired to contribute to a better tomorrow for all this Earth Day?
-Reach out to learn how we can partner together on communicating your organization’s sustainability journey.
+Inspired to enhance your efforts?
+Reach out to learn how we can work together on communicating your organization’s sustainability journey.

 To learn more about our work in this area, see our sustainability communications capabilities.